pump-io/pump.io/API.md

 ### Major and minor feeds

-Some activities are more important than others.
-The ActivityPump provides sub-feeds of the outbox and inbox, divided by whether the activity is "major" or "minor".
+Some activities are more important than others. pump.io provides sub-feeds of the outbox and inbox, divided by whether the activity is "major" or "minor".
 Roughly speaking, posting new content is "major", and changes to the social graph or reactions to other